mardix/sailor/README.md

 ---

-### Why Boxie and not Docker container or Dokku ?
+### Why should you use Boxie?

-Docker can be overkill sometimes, or you may want something simpler to deploy your application
+Docker containers or Dokku are alternative to Boxie, but they can be overkill sometimes; However if you want something simpler, that just deals with your application deployment, Boxie.

-### Which OS does Boxie support?

-Boxie support at a minimum:
+Boxie provides a deployment similar to Heroku also.

-- Ubuntu 18.04LTS
-- Python 3.6
+Boxie supports at a minimum, *Ubuntu 18.04LTS*, *Python 3.6*.
+Upon installation, Boxie will install all the necessary packages to get your machine on point.

 ---

 ### Features

+- Multi applications deployment
+- Instant deploy with Git
 - Easy command line setup
-- Instant deploy with Git
-- Multi applications deployment
 - App management: deploy, stop, delete, scale, logs apps
-- Simple and straight forward
 - SSL/HTTPS with LetsEncrypt
 - Any languages: Python, Nodejs, PHP, HTML/Static
 - Supports any Shell script, therefore any other languages are supported